lewisjames868/EmbeddedSystemsTDD/README.md

 # Getting started
 This project is intended to be run on an Olimex STM32-P107 development board, programmed with a Segger j-link adapter.

-To compile and link run ./build.sh
+To compile and link run make

 To start the openocd server, run